Skip to main content

 These factors govern CDI enforcement decisions.
 Understanding them helps you build a stronger CDI complaint.
 The most impactful factors are: whether management was aware (showing the violations were not just one rogue adjuster), previous violations (the insurer's track record), and the degree of harm (the financial impact on you).
 When documenting violations, frame them in terms of these factors.

-In litigation, the same factors that make the CDI impose penalties also make a jury award damages.
+In litigation, many of the same factors that drive CDI penalty decisions can also influence a jury's damages analysis.
 Under Egan v.
-Mutual of Omaha, bad faith that is oppressive, fraudulent, or malicious can support punitive damages.
-A record of documented regulatory violations — especially if management was aware — is powerful evidence in that analysis.
+Mutual of Omaha, the California Supreme Court held that bad-faith conduct that is oppressive, fraudulent, or malicious may support punitive damages.
+Many plaintiff attorneys treat a documented record of regulatory violations — especially where management was aware — as supportive evidence in any punitive-damages analysis.
+Whether punitive damages are available in a specific case is a determination for the courts and attorneys involved.

 Sections 2695.13–2695.14 — Severability and Compliance